 But the one thing that stayed the same, was those final goodbyes.
 They have not gotten any easier or less painful and I think this might just be the new normal when you live so far away from your family and friends.

-Read all about How We Ended Up in the US and please follow my blog to get all my updates.
+Want to go back to the beginning?
+Read all about How We Ended Up in the US and feel free to follow my blog and get all my updates.